 Many intended parents (especially during first-time experiences) are excited and overjoyed when awaiting the results of surrogacy meetings and pregnancy results.
 Waiting for such an important experience can put one on pins and needles, therefore, intended parents should learn to cultivate patience.
 It will help them cope with stress and other challenges that may arise.

 Surrogacy involves a significant series of medical analyses, psychological evaluations, and medications that help ensure that a surrogate mother can experience a relatively normal pregnancy.
 Medications like fertility drugs, which are used to prepare the surrogate for the embryo cycle, require careful planning.
 There are several reasons for this, one of which is that the side effects can be difficult to handle.
-Therefore, it’s important for the surrogate and the intended parents to have open communication so that the surrogate receives the support she needs.
+Therefore, the surrogate and the intended parents need to have open communication so that the surrogate receives the support she needs.